FabriXWork User GuideFabriXWork User Guide

 - Include progress bar at top

-- Large, readable text for code examples
+- Large, readable text for content

 - Clear visual feedback for interactions